The classification of 2-connected 7-manifolds: Examples

-The smooth manifold underlying the Berger space $B$ is a homogeneous space $B = SO(5)/SO(3)$ (where $SO(3) \into SO(5)$ by the adjoint representation) that admits a metric of positive sectional curvature.
-The Berger space is 2-connected with $H^4(B) \cong \Z/10$, and Goette, Kitchloo and Shankar \cite[Corollary 2]{goette04} proved there is a spin diffeomorphism
+The smooth manifold underlying the Berger space $B$ is a homogeneous space of the form $B = SO(5)/SO(3)$ (where $SO(3) \into SO(5)$ by the adjoint representation) that admits a metric of positive sectional curvature.
+The Berger space is 2-connected with $H^4(B) \cong \Z/10$ and Goette, Kitchloo and Shankar \cite[Corollary 2]{goette04} proved there is a diffeomorphism